-Borrowers and readers will be held responsible for any book in their charge and will be required to pay the cost of replacement or repair of any book lost, damaged or defaced, together with an administrative charge determined from time to time by the Senate to cover the cost of ordering, cataloguing and other processing of books which have been lost.
+Borrowers from any of the University's libraries will be held responsible for any book they have on loan and will be required to pay the cost of replacement of any book lost, damaged or defaced whilst in their possession, together with an administrative charge to cover the cost of ordering, cataloguing and processing the replacement item.
+Where the University Librarian or his/her representative agrees that a replacement copy rather than the cost of the lost or damaged item is acceptable an administrative charge will also apply to cover the cost of cataloguing and processing the replacement copy.